KawaMat/Oto_dom_regression/README.md

 II.
 Data cleaning and analysis

-  ...
+Secound step

 III.
-Implementation of Map Usage and Machine Learning ...
+Implementation of Map usage and Machine Learning ...